 About you

-The successful candidate will have experience within Adult's Social Work teams within Social Work placements (newly qualified Social Worker applications will be considered) or post qualification whilst having an up-to-date understanding of relevant legislation.
+The successful candidate will have experience within Adult’s teams post qualification and whilst having an up-to-date understanding of relevant legislation.

 What's on offer?